ampproject/amphtml/extensions/amp-install-serviceworker/amp-install-serviceworker.md

 ```

 Here:
- - `data-no-service-worker-fallback-url-match` specifies the link for AMP+PWA shell.
+ - `data-no-service-worker-fallback-shell-url` specifies the link for AMP+PWA shell.
 It's required to be on the source origin as the AMP document.
- - `data-no-service-worker-fallback-url-match` is a regular expression that describes how to match “in-shell” links vs non-in-shell links.
+ - `data-no-service-worker-fallback-url-match` is a JavaScript regular expression that describes how to match “in-shell” links vs non-in-shell links.
  - Both of these attributes must be present to trigger URL rewrite.

 URL rewrite works as following: